werckme/werckmeister/manual.in.md

 ### Tuplets

-To write tuplets of any kind you just have to write notes encloded by parentheses followed by a duration value.
+To write tuplets of any kind you just have to write notes enclosed by parentheses followed by a duration value.
 For example: `(c c c)4`.
 These three notes will now be played in the time of one quarter.

 It doesn't matter if you write `(c2 c2 c2)4` or `(c8 c8 c8)4` because you have three notes with equal durations to be played in the time of one quarter.